xgcm/xgcm/doc/grid_ufuncs.rst

 Defining New Grid Ufuncs
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Let's imagine we have a numpy function which does forward differencing along one dimension, with an implicit periodic boundary condition.
+Let's imagine we have a numpy function which does backward differencing along one dimension, with an implicit periodic boundary condition.

 .. ipython:: python